 - Sealed switch with tactile on/off and 300° rotation providing infinite heat levels between off and full on

-- Color coded knobs and L.E.D.s for tactile and visual feedback
+- LED indicator and "click off" for tactile and visual feedback

-- If remote is lost, a replacement remote is easily mated to the existing receiver
+- If the remote is lost, a new remote is easily mated to the existing receiver

 - Receiver is thin, flat, waterproof and rubberized for safety